 To read Keeping Children Safe in Education please click on the link below;

 Further information - The two documents, Working Together to Safeguard children and What to do if you are worried a child is being abused, can be found on the DfE website.

-All staff have completed e-safety for Teachers and Staff Annual Training during November and December 2016, this is annual training.
+All staff have completed e-safety for Teachers and Staff Annual Training during December 2019, this is annual training.

-All staff have completed CSE and Radicalisation online training in November and December 2016.
+All staff have completed CSE and Radicalisation online training in December 2019.

 All Governors have completed e-Safety Responsibilities for Governors, including the Staff Governors.

-All parents have access to e-safety training online - please ask Mrs Rawlings to resend you the log-in email if you haven't completed the awareness training.
+All parents have access to e-safety training online - please ask the secretary to resend you the log-in email if you haven't completed the awareness training.

 The children have e-safety training as part of their computing curriculum, parents and guardians have access to e-safety training at home with their children.
-Please ask Mrs Rawlings to resend you the log-in email if you haven't completed the awareness training with your child at home.
+Please ask the secretary to resend you the log-in email if you haven't completed the awareness training with your child at home.